ahdinosaur/rustforge-2025-rust-in-color/slides.md

 This makes sense because images and videos are also arrays of pixels.

+But I also feel this is limiting.

 I want to think like graphics shaders.

-What if every pixel had a position in space, which we'd use on every frame to calculate the color?
+What if every pixel had a position in space, then on every frame we use the position and time to calculate the color.

 -->